truecodersio/docusaurus_portal/docs/js/js-dom.md

 We can select HTML elements on the DOM in multiple ways:

 - `getElementById()` - returns one element based on the id we pass as a parameter
-- `getElementByClassName()` - returns multiple elements based on the classname we pass as a parameter
+- `getElementsByClassName()` - returns multiple elements based on the classname we pass as a parameter
-- `getElementByTagName()` - returns multiple elements based on the tagname we pass as a parameter
+- `getElementsByTagName()` - returns multiple elements based on the tagname we pass as a parameter
 - `querySelector()` - returns the first element that matches the css selector we pass as a parameter
 - `querySelectorAll()` - returns multiple elements that match the css selector we pass as a parameter